b4d-ra1c4u/name2user/README.md

 # name2user
 name2user is a tool to generate potential user names from one or a list of full names.
-Possible use-cases are password cracking with tools like hydra together with a word list or account discovery in for different services.
+Possible use-cases are password cracking with tools like hydra together with a word list or account discovery in different services.

 ## Usage
 ```shell